 It’s found mostly in our skin, but also in connective tissues, eyes and joints.
 And it plays an important role in retaining moisture in our skin.
 Since it has the ability to attract and hold water in a very powerful way (up to a thousand times its own weight).

-With age and by being exposed to sun, pollution, stress etc. The natural production of Hyaluronic acid declines (my next blog post will explain how to reverse that).
+With age and by being exposed to sun, pollution and stress, the natural production of Hyaluronic acid declines (my next blog post will explain how to reverse that).
 Which is a reason why many skincare companies are putting lab-created Hyaluronic acid (often sourced from bacterial fermentation) into creams, serums, and toners.

 The expectations given by the skincare companies are more hydrated skin, more elasticity, and even calming of the skin and less inflammation.